A fast powerful X-ray transient from possible tidal disruption of a white dwarf: Supplementary material

 For the {\it Chandra} observation taken on 18 July 2025, approximately 40 net counts were collected during the 14.9 ks exposure in the 0.5--7 keV energy band.
 The spectra was grouped with a minimum of three counts per bin.
 A statistically acceptable fit was obtained using a simple absorbed power-law model, with the hydrogen column density fixed at the Galactic value and a photon index of $2.6 \pm 0.6$.
 However, significant structures are evident in the residuals, suggesting that the simple absorbed power-law model does not yield an ideal fit.
 Due to the limited photon statistics, spectral fitting with more complex models was not feasible using the {\it Chandra} data alone.
 To improve the spectral constraints, we therefore performed a joint fit combining the simultaneous {\it Chandra} and EP-FXT data.

 \textbf{Joint spectral fitting reveals two distinct components.} We conducted joint spectral fitting of the simultaneous EP-FXT and Chandra spectra.
 The initial model \textit{const*tbabs*ztbabs*powerlaw} indicated negligible intrinsic absorption beyond the Galactic component.
-However, the fit was unsatisfactory, as the residuals revealed significant structural features around 2\,keV, as shown in Extended Data Fig.~\ref{fig:joint_spec}.
-To improve the model, we added a second power-law component, using \textit{const*tbabs*(powerlaw+powerlaw)}.
+However, the fit was unsatisfactory, as the residuals revealed significant structural features around 2\,keV, as shown in Fig.~\ref{fig:joint_spec}(a).
+To improve the model, we added a second power-law component, using \textit{const*tbabs*} \textit{(powerlaw+powerlaw)}.
 This two-component model resulted in a significantly better fit.
-An F-test confirmed the statistical necessity of the additional component, yielding a p-value of 0.005.
-The photon indices of the two power-law components were found to be $\Gamma_{1}=5.07^{+2.99}_{-1.68}$ and $\Gamma_{2}=0.96^{+1.62}_{-3.71}$, which do not overlap within their 90\% confidence intervals.
+An F-test confirmed the statistical necessity of the additional component, yielding a p-value of 0.02.
+The photon indices of the two power-law components were found to be $\Gamma_{1}=0.7^{+1.2}_{-2.3}$ and $\Gamma_{2}=4.75^{+1.5}_{-1.0}$.
+By using Bayesian inference, we also obtained consistent constraints on the photon indices of the two power-law components.
+The posterior probability distributions, shown in Fig.~\ref{fig:joint_spec}b, clearly reveal two distinct photon indices of $\Gamma_{1}=0.7_{-1.2}^{+2.0}$ and $\Gamma_{2}=4.5_{-0.9}^{+2.3}$, which do not overlap at the 1$\sigma$ confidence intervals.
+Furthermore, a comparison of the Bayesian evidence for the double power-law model versus the single power-law model yields a Bayes factor of log$_{10}(\mathcal{Z}_{\rm pl+pl}/\mathcal{Z}_{\rm pl})=0.74$, providing substantial support for the double power-law model\cite{kass1995}.
 This provides clear and direct evidence for the presence of two distinct spectral components.
-Interpreting the second component as thermal emission, we replaced the second power-law with a physical blackbody model, \textit{const*tbabs*(bbody+powerlaw)}.
-The best-fit parameters from this final model are summarized in Extended Data Table~\ref{tab:joint_fit_xray}.
+The inferred photon index of the second power-law component is exceptionally soft (with a photon index of $\sim5$), which is naturally explained by thermal emission from a warm photosphere or an accretion disk.
+Therefore, motivated by this theoretical consideration, we replaced the second power-law with a physical blackbody component, yielding the final model \textit{const*tbabs*(bbody+powerlaw)}.
+We note that since the \textit{const*tbabs*(powerlaw+powerlaw)} and \textit{const*tbabs*(bbody+powerlaw)} models provide statistically equivalent fits, neither can be ruled out solely based on fit quality.
+However, we favor the latter model, as it aligns with the physical expectation of thermal emission from a newly-formed accretion disk in a TDE.
+The best-fit parameters and statistical results for all three models are summarized in Table~\ref{tab:joint_fit_xray}.